Milwaukee-DataHaus/scraper-milwaukeepolicecalls/README.md

 Milwaukee Police Calls for Service Scraper
 ===========================
-The Milwaukee Police Department publishes a list of dispatched calls for service on the City of Milwaukee website in an effort to provide transparent data and policing.
+The Milwaukee Police Department publishes a list of dispatched calls for service on the City of Milwaukee website in an effort to provide transparency to the community.
 However, this is done using a software product that offers no APIs.
 This CasperJS script changes that, scraping the list of calls and transforming it to a JSON file.
 Also, it provides more friendly call descriptions and formats addresses.
 This is used by the Milwaukee DataHaus for processing and storing Milwaukee Police Calls for Service.

 Technologies Used
 -----------------